Types of resume format

 • Excellent written and verbal communication skillsc

-A functional resume is a type of resume that highlights an applicant's skills and abilities rather than their work experience or education.
+A functional resume is a type of resume that focuses on skills and abilities rather than job history.
+Instead of listing positions in order, it groups key skills under different categories, such as leadership, problem-solving, or project management.

 Functional Resume Sample